RealTimeLogic/LSP-Examples/Sparkplug/README.md

 ## The Sparkplug Explorer

-The Sparkplug Explorer is a simple example that listens for Sparkplug messages and prints all messages received to the console.

-The Sparkplug Explorer, a straightforward tool, monitors and displays incoming Sparkplug messages directly in the console.
+The Sparkplug Explorer, an easy to use tool, monitors and displays incoming Sparkplug messages directly in the console.
 You'll find the MQTT settings at the beginning of the [.preload](SparkplugExplorer/.preload) script.
 Please modify these settings to suit your specific needs.

 ```
 cd Sparkplug